thomasbrus/gaddag/README.md

-# Ruby implementation of GADDAG
+# Ruby implementation of a GADDAG

-A [*GADDAG*](http://en.wikipedia.org/wiki/GADDAG) is a data structure that allows for fast lookup of words by substring.
-It is a directed acyclic graph, where each word can be constructed from the root via any of its substrings.
+A [GADDAG](http://en.wikipedia.org/wiki/GADDAG) is a data structure that allows for fast lookup of words by substring.
+It is a directed acyclic graph, where each word can be constructed from the root via any of its reversed prefixes.
 Its main application is move generation in Scrabble.
 The data structure is explained in more detail in [the original research paper](http://www.ericsink.com/downloads/faster-scrabble-gordon.pdf).